Tavy87/memorycard/README.md

 ## Getting Started:
 Link: https://tavy87.github.io/memorycard/

-Game starts when link is open
+Game starts as soon as link is open

 ## Next Steps:
 endGame: I would have like the end to blink game over or winner if all cards were matched before the timer

+timer: I think a sound for the last 10 seconds would be a good warning and a buzzer for the end of the game

+cards: Some type of animation to bring the card to life a would be fun